sassoftware/grafana-esp-plugin/README.md

  * Create a new `grafana.ini` file to enable OAuth authentication.
 Creating this file overwrites any existing Grafana configuration.
  * Configure Grafana as an OAuth client with SAS Logon.
 Users of Grafana are directed to use SAS Logon.
  * Determine the correct Domain Name for your environment by looking at existing ingresses.
- * Optionally install Grafana for you.
+ * Optionally automate the installation of Grafana for you.

 1. Set the correct Kubernetes configuration file for your environment.
    ```